stariy95/cayenne-website-demo/README.md

 ### Publish

-To publish site all you need is just to commit update version into `asf-site` GIT branch.
-This is done automatically by `publish` Maven profile:
+To publish new version just run Maven with `publish` profile.
+This will build production version of the site (with cayenne.apache.org base URL) and push commit into `asf-site` branch that will be synced with actual site content location:

-    mvn -Ppublish -Dmsg="commit message"
+    mvn -Ppublish -Dmsg="commit message describing site changes"

+That's all, so be carefull and review your changes before publishing (also don't forget to check them after).

+Don't forget to push you source's changes so others won't rewrite them.

-**TODO**: apache `gitpubsub` should be setup to sync this branch with real site content location.
+**TODO**: apache `gitpubsub` should be setup in order actual content sync to happen.

+*NOTE*: This process can be automated by Jenkins.
+It can run publish on every commit to `master`.
+But at first better prefer manual publishing.

 ## CMS guide